nobraininside/dropQbsd/README.md

 ### A Challenge to DPOs and Security Consultants

 If you advise clients on GDPR compliance while deploying them on Windows, macOS, or even some mainstream Linux distributions, ask yourself: have you implemented privacy by design, or have you implemented privacy by document?
 Can you audit the operating system your client entrusts with personal data?
-Do you know what telemetry leaves the building at 3 AM?*
+Do you know what telemetry leaves the building at 3 AM?¹

 If the answer to any of these is no, the paperwork is a fig leaf.